 The world of revenue cycle management (RCM) is full of acronyms and jargon.
-Even seasoned billing experts can get disoriented with the jumble of letters and numbers flying through their heads.
+Even seasoned billing experts can get disoriented by the jumble of letters and numbers flying through their heads.

 But when it comes to healthcare revenue cycle KPIs, or key performance indicators, keeping those letters and numbers straight is critical — it’s a matter of business success and failure.
-You also need to know the benchmarks for these KPIs and whether your organization measures up to these standards.
+You also need to know the benchmarks for these revenue cycle analytics and whether your organization meets these standards.

 Why Revenue Cycle KPIs Matter

 There are many different metrics you need to track to run a successful medical practice or healthcare business.
-Revenue cycle KPIs not only help you monitor important financial measures, they also help you gauge the health of your operations and find opportunities to improve processes.
+But revenue cycle KPIs not only help you monitor important financial measures, they also allow you to gauge the health of your operations and find opportunities to improve processes.

 Ultimately, a healthy revenue cycle gives your business stability and makes sure you have consistent cash flow.
 That means you can allocate resources appropriately and grow your team strategically, so you can care for more patients or expand your business.

 Healthcare Revenue Cycle Management KPIs: A Glossary